gretor0231/UNM-mobile-app/README.md

 1/06/2019 Android final version in the Others file.

-1/13/2019 IOS debug version working well on my xcode and share the same database with Android, I have not upload it to Apple Store yet.
+1/13/2019 IOS debug version working well on my xcode and share the same database with Android, I have not upload it to Apple Store yet(I need apple developer permission).

 *****************************************************************************************